A Guardian’s Grandson

 Sprinkling was of course mandatory and I doubt that I will ever forget joining the queue to go

-all the more special and poignant as one moved from one to another through
+the more special and poignant as one moved from one to another through the

 Fr Hope Patten’s death occurred whilst we were at the Shrine.
 The Guardians

-Lingwood provided in a 1958 edition of Our Lady’s Mirror, which on the one hand confirms my
+which Fr Derrick Lingwood provided in a 1958 edition of Our Lady’s Mirror, which on the one hand

-recollection of events whilst at the same time reminding me of others which I had forgotten).
-We
+confirms my recollection of events whilst at the same time reminding me of others which I had

-had all assembled for Benediction.
-I remember the Elevation of the Host, I think, and after that,
+forgotten).
+We had all assembled for Benediction.
+I remember the Elevation of the Host, I think,

-oddly, nothing; the service had perhaps come to an abrupt end.
-We heard, I think, that Hope
+and after that, oddly, nothing; the service had perhaps come to an abrupt end.
+We heard, I think,

-whose father was also a Guardian.
-Shortly afterwards the Shrine bell began to toll and I remember
+also a Guardian.
+Shortly afterwards the Shrine bell began to toll and I remember my friend saying

-don’t remember that at all.
-After the service we went back home leaving my grandfather at the
+that at all.
+After the service we went back home leaving my grandfather at the Shrine, perhaps to

-Shrine, perhaps to be involved in the election of the new Administrator?
-He would normally have
+be involved in the election of the new Administrator?
+He would normally have returned with us.

 I don’t remember meeting Fr Hope Patten; if I did, I suspect that it would have been rather at